-Greater Wellington may invest in acceptable liquid debt instruments and make interest rate duration positions using investor swaps.
-This will further meet Greater Wellington's objectives of investing in high credit quality and highly liquid assets, yet allow for optimal interest rate decisions.
+The Council may invest in acceptable liquid debt instruments and make interest rate duration positions using investor swaps.
+This will further meet the Council's objectives of investing in high credit quality and highly liquid assets, yet allow for optimal interest rate decisions.

-Greater Wellington's external investment interest rate profile will be managed within the parameters outlined in section 6.0 of this policy.
+The Council's external investment interest rate profile will be managed within the parameters outlined in section 6.0 of this policy.